 The Xiaomi Mi Sphere has the best photo quality and has among the best video quality for 360 cameras around $300 or less.
 Whether it is the best camera for you depends on your priorities:

 – The Xiaomi 360 camera is also the best camera if your priority is 360 photos, because of its image quality and its excellent photo controls.
 The only consumer 360 camera that has arguably better photo quality is GoPro Fusion, which has much better dynamic range but costs $500 more and does not have full manual controls.

 – If you want a 360 camera with excellent photos and videos, then in my opinion, Xiaomi 360 Camera is the best value camera up to around $300, as long as you are willing to put up with its quirks.

-The Mi Sphere’s strongest competitors in July 2018 are the Samsung Gear 360 2017 (updated review here), Insta360 One (reviewed here), and Ricoh Theta V (reviewed here).
+The Mi Sphere’s strongest competitors in October 2018 are the Insta360 One X (reviewed here), Samsung Gear 360 2017 (updated review here),and Ricoh Theta V (reviewed here).

 – Ricoh Theta V (reviewed here) is easier to use due to its in-camera stitching for photos, built-in HDR, and in-camera stitching option for videos.
 However, it costs around $150 more than the Mi Sphere, and its photo quality is not as good as the Mi Sphere.

 If you would like to buy the Xiaomi 360 camera, it is available from GearBest, which ships to around 260+ countries all over the world.
 They are also pretty fast and I receive my orders from them in just one week.
 Here is a list of discount codes for the Mi Sphere.

 Here is the Ultimate Resource Page for the Xiaomi Mijia Mi Sphere 360 camera, including a FAQ, tutorials, recommended accessories, and other information.